What Love Is Blind Teaches Us About Reproductive Freedom

 The dangerous anti-abortion rhetoric coming from the Trump administration about abortion has spurred politicians in states including Georgia, Alabama, Ohio, and Missouri to pass the most extreme restrictions on abortion since Roe v.
 Wade, actually banning abortion before many women even know they’re pregnant.
 Women in many states have to endure state-mandated waiting periods (basically putting them in time-out once they’ve made their decision), go through medically unnecessary ultrasounds, and listen to counseling scripts designed to shame them out of their decision.
 In five states, there is only one abortion provider.

-Next week, the Supreme Court is going to hear arguments in a case that could make Louisiana the sixth state with only one provider, and pave the way for other states controlled by politicians opposed to abortion to make it all but impossible for women who need an abortion.
+Last week, the Supreme Court heard arguments in a case that could make Louisiana the sixth state with only one provider, and pave the way for other states controlled by politicians opposed to abortion to make it all but impossible for women who need an abortion.

 Advertisement